FTSE 100 on track for its worst day in 11 months, while Japan’s Nikkei and South Korea’s Kospi also fall

 The war in the Middle East has plunged financial markets around the world into turmoil for a second day, with oil and gas prices surging and share indices plummeting days after the US-Israel attack on Iran.

-After a calm Monday, US stocks fell sharply after trading opened on Tuesday, with the Dow dropping more than 2% before paring back those losses to settle about 1.2% down.
+After a calm Monday, US stocks fell sharply after trading opened on Tuesday, with the Dow dropping more than 2% before paring back those losses.
+At Tuesday’s closing, the Dow had dropped 400 points, or 0.8%, while S&P and Nasdaq saw similar dips.

 Continue reading...Why This Matters

-Global stock markets are experiencing a significant downturn as the ongoing conflict in the Middle East continues to escalate, with key indices like the FTSE 100 on track for its worst day in 11 months.
+Global stock markets are experiencing a significant downturn as the ongoing war in the Middle East drives up oil and gas prices, with the FTSE 100 on track for its worst day in 11 months.

 Coverage Snapshot